 The worldwide M2M technology market is forecast to grow to £30 billion by 2018* and is set to revolutionise the service management industry.
 However some businesses remain cautious about adoption due to limited time and resources, cost pressures and cultural resistance.

-“There is some confusion as to how M2M interplays with other technologies such as The Internet of Things, cloud, big data and mobile.
-While there is no clarity about what M2M is, and the benefits it offers, adoption rates will be slower than anticipated.
+A recent survey[quote float="left"]“There is some confusion as to how M2M interplays with other technologies such as The Internet of Things, cloud, big data and mobile.
+While there is no clarity about what M2M is, and the benefits it offers, adoption rates will be slower than anticipated.conducted by Advanced highlights that only 43% of businesses are currently using M2M.
+Just over a quarter (26%) of respondents revealed they are considering M2M but in contrast 31% said they had no plans to do so.

 Greg Ford, Managing Director of Advanced Field Service, says, “There is some confusion as to how M2M interplays with other technologies such as The Internet of Things, cloud, big data and mobile.
 While there is no clarity about what M2M is, and the benefits it offers, adoption rates will be slower than anticipated.